-Classic/Traditional Bride –Navy, Eggplant, Blush, or Mint
+Classic/Traditional Bride –Navy, Black, Eggplant, or Blush

-Beachy Bride –Navy, Blush, Coral, or Champagne
+Beachy Bride –Navy, Blush, Sea Glass, or Deep Sea

-Rockstar Bride – Black, Marine, or Amethyst
+Rockstar Bride – Black, Teal, Storm, or Dove

-Sexy Bride – Black, Bordeaux, Claret, Wine
+Sexy Bride – Black, Bordeaux, Emerald, or Desert Rose

 Whether you are looking for different scales of one tone or wanting to have a multicolor party, Kennedy Blue has a vast gamut of exclusive colors and styles just for you.
 As we have an excellent selection of fabrics and designs, you just have to choose the color(s) that you like the most!

 We’re always aiming to have the most suitable options for our lovely clients, and that’s why we are constantly working to expand our collection.
-Some of the newest colors that we have added (and quickly become fan favorites!) are Slate Blue, Sage, Raspberry, Peach, and Bordeaux.

 By choosing your color palette, you are customizing and styling your party to make it an unforgettable experience for you and your guests.
 Now that you’re on your way to choosing your colors, it’s time to choose your bridesmaid dresses!
 Need some advice on finding your perfect style(s)?!
 Check out these 11 helpful tips on how to choose your bridesmaid’s attire.
 If you already have an idea of style, then it’s time to start shopping!